-All competitors must wear gloves made of leather or other materials having equivalent properties.
-It is recommended that Skateboarders also wear a hard material, or puck, on the gloves to facilitate sliding.
+All competitors must wear full finger gloves made of leather or other materials having equivalent properties.
+It is required that Skateboarders and Inliners also wear a hard material, or puck, on the gloves to facilitate sliding.
 Due diligence must be taken to ensure the pucks will not come off during competition.